Unexploded ordnance: Southeast Asia

-Most countries of Southeast Asia – and all countries of Indochina specifically – are contaminated with unexploded ordnance.
-Most of the UXOs of today are remnants from the Vietnam War which, apart from Vietnam, also included neighbouring Cambodia and Laos, but other conflicts and civil wars have also contributed.

 Cambodia

 Laos

 Laos is considered the world's most heavily bombed nation per capita.
-During the period of the Vietnam War, over half a million American bombing missions dropped more than 2 million tons of ordnance on Laos, most of it anti-personnel cluster bombs.
+During the period of the Laotian Civil War and Vietnam War, over half a million American bombing missions dropped more than 2 million tons of ordnance on Laos, most of it anti-personnel cluster bombs.
 Each cluster bomb shell contained hundreds of individual bomblets, "bombies", about the size of a tennis ball.
 An estimated 30% of these munitions did not detonate.
-Ten of the 18 Laotian provinces have been described as "severely contaminated" with artillery and mortar shells, mines, rockets, grenades, and other devices from various countries of origin.
+Some 288 million cluster munitions and about 75 million unexploded bombs were left across Laos after the war ended.
+Estimates are that present rate of demining will require nearly 100 years to clear.
+Around 30% of Laos is considered heavily contaminated with UXOs and ten of the eighteen Laotian provinces have been described as "severely contaminated" with artillery and mortar shells, mines, rockets, grenades, and other devices from various countries of origin.
 These munitions pose a continuing obstacle to agriculture and a special threat to children, who are attracted by the toylike devices.

-Some 288 million cluster munitions and about 75 million unexploded bombs were left across Laos after the war ended.
 From 1996 to 2009, more than 1 million items of UXO were destroyed, freeing up 23,000 hectares of land.
 Between 1999 and 2008, there were 2,184 casualties (including 834 deaths) from UXO incidents.

-Myanmar
+Since the end of the conflict in 1975, unexploded ordnance, mostly from US bombing, has killed or injured over 25,000 people, half of them being children.

+UXOs continue to be a contentious issue as it has impeded infrastructure development and railway construction within the nation, including the Boten–Vientiane railway which required clearing thousands of hectares for UXO and shrapnel.

 Vietnam

 In Vietnam, 800,000 tons of landmines and unexploded ordnance is buried in the land and mountains.
 From 1975 to 2015, up to 100,000 people have been injured or killed by bombs left over from the second Indochina war.
+Nearly one-fifth of the land is contaminated by UXOs.

 At present, all 63 provinces and cities are contaminated with UXO and landmines.
 However, it is possible to prioritize demining for the Northern border provinces of Lang Son, Ha Giang and the six Central provinces of Nghe An, Ha Tinh, Quang Binh, Quang Tri, Thua Thien and Quang Ngai.
 Particularly in these 6 central provinces, up to 2010, there were 22,760 victims of landmines and UXO, of which 10,529 died and 12,231 were injured.

+One of the most heavily contaminated province, Quảng Trị, has seen at least 3500 deaths since the end of the war and ongoing efforts will require over a decade to clear.

 "The National Action Plan for the Prevention and Fighting of Unexploded Ordnance and Mines from 2010 to 2025" has been prepared and promulgated by the Vietnamese Government in April 2010.

-Western Asia

-Western Asia, including the Middle East and border states towards Russia, is severely affected by UXO, in particular land mines.
-Not only are civilians killed and maimed regularly, it also impedes economic growth and development by restricting the use of natural resources and farmland.